dredizzle/project-3/README.md

 * `git push origin development`
 ---
 ### Overview
-##### For Readers Writesr BookLovers
+##### For Readers Writers BookLovers
 ---
-###### BamBook is a society for authors and booklovers that allows users to discuss books, post their own stories, browse those of others and communicate with each-other.
+###### BamBook is a society for authors and booklovers that allows users to discuss books, post their own stories, browse those of others and communicate with each other.
 ---
 ### Technologies used:
 #### Front end:
 JavaScript, HTML, SCSS, Bulma, React.js, Webpack, Axios, Babel, Promise, Adobe Illustrator
 #### Back end:
-Node.js, Express, MongoDB, Mongoose, Bluebird
+Node.js, Express, MongoDB, Mongoose.

 ---
 ### Back End: